-- You check the values that a user has entered, and you either show the user an error message or another page
+- You check the values that an end-user has entered, and you either show the end-user an error message or another page

-- You’re creating a to-do list and you want to use custom logic when the status of the item on the list has changed
+- You are creating a to-do list and you want to use custom logic when the status of an item on the list has changed

 To view the microflows of your app in Studio, click the Microflows icon in the left menu bar:

 A microflow looks like a flow chart.
 On a new microflow a start event (a starting point of the microflow represented by a green dot) and an end event (an endpoint of the microflow represented by a red dot) are created by default.

 Start and end events are connected by a sequence flow (a line with an arrow), where you can add new events and activities.
 If Mendix Assist is on, it will be represented with a blue dot in the middle (for more information on what Mendix Assist is, see Mendix Assist).